AIDS deaths worldwide drop as access to drugs improves

 "It reminds us that prevention must be sustained, just the way we talk about sustaining treatment.
 Until we have a vaccine this is still going to have to be part of all countries' health programs," he said.

-Such antiretroviral drugs, also sold by companies like GlaxoSmithKline and Merck & Co, are designed to keep the virus that causes AIDS in check by suppressing viral replication in the blood.
+Such antiretroviral drugs, also sold by companies like GlaxoSmithKline (GSK.L) and Merck & Co (MRK.N), are designed to keep the virus that causes AIDS in check by suppressing viral replication in the blood.

-In the meantime, treating more people infected with HIV remains a priority.
-UNAIDS estimated that in sub-Saharan Africa, a region encompassing countries like Kenya, Nigeria and South Africa, 31 percent fewer people died from AIDS-related causes in 2011 compared with 2005.
+In the meantime, treating more people already infected with HIV remains a priority.
+In sub-Saharan Africa, a region encompassing countries like Kenya, Nigeria and South Africa, UNAIDS estimated that 31 percent fewer people died from AIDS-related causes in 2011 compared with 2005.

-The region "has actually been able to scale up more than other parts of the world, more than Eastern Europe and Central Asia, more than North Africa and the Middle East, and even more than Asia, with a 62 percent coverage rate of people eligible for treatment able to access treatment," said Dr. Gottfried Hirnschall, director of the HIV Department at the World Health Organization.
+The region "has actually been able to scale up more than other parts of the world, more than Eastern Europe and Central Asia, more than North Africa and the Middle East, and even more than Asia, with a 62 percent coverage rate of people eligible for treatment able to access treatment," Hirnschall said.

 Access to therapy also led to lower rates of AIDS-related deaths in Latin America, the Caribbean and Oceania.